maddevsio/vue-madboiler/README.md

 You can see the settings here [.prettierrc](./.prettierrc)

-## Run project on production
+## Run project in production

-Once the project is ready for production it must be properly assembled.
+Once the project is ready for production, it must be properly assembled.

 For this purpose, a docker command was prepared.